 Another example of applying Bayes' theorem is in analyzing cancer screening results.
 For such an example, if you are screening for a particular cancer where 1 out of 40 people in that demographic have that cancer, and you want to know the probability that a person has cancer based on cancer screening results, enter 0.025 (which represents 2.5%) for the prior probability.

 If your hypothesis is about a more subjective issue, like the probability that your house is haunted for a more out-there example, you may want to make your prior probability something like the product of how likely you initially expect that houses can be haunted (consider, does the idea seem plausible to you, or has any house been empirically demonstrated to be haunted?) by how frequently you would most likely expect them to be haunted, but keep in mind that for hypotheses such as this the results will be very subjective and speculative and only represent how likely you believe it to be true as opposed to an objective probability of how likely it is to be true.

 In the number box below, enter a decimal number somewhere between 0 and 1 (which represents 0% to 100%), and this will be the prior probability—which is represented as P(H) in the equation.
 For example, 0.5 would represent a 50% initial expectation that the hypothesis is true, or 0.001 would represent a 0.1% initial expectation.

 Probability results should display in this area when the page finishes loading.

 Disclaimer: This calculator is not guaranteed to provide perfect probabilities.
-Usable results depends on proper usage and inputs.
+Usable results depend on proper usage and inputs.
 By using this calculator, you accept all responsibility for the results of the calculation and any actions you take based on usage of this calculator.
 We disclaim all responsibility for any consequences, direct or indirect, arising from use of this page or any features thereof.